A-Eric-J/Random-Color-Generator/README.md

 ## Testing

-The Solid Software App has been thoroughly tested to ensure a smooth and bug-free experience.
+The Random Color Generator App has been thoroughly tested to ensure a smooth and bug-free experience.
 We have included unit tests and widget tests to cover various aspects of the app's functionality.
 To run the tests, execute the following command:

 ```
 flutter test